HOGENT-Web/csharp/chapters/11/slides/presentation.md

 name:levels-of-testing
 ### Headless testing
 # Levels of testing
 How far are you willing to go?
-What part of the application are you going to test keeping in mind that integration tests take longer to run, which can be "Ok" for a handfull of tests but knowing that test suites of 1k - 10k tests are not uncommon in larger projects.
+What part of the application are you going to test keeping in mind that integration tests take longer to run, which can be "Ok" for a handful of tests but knowing that test suites of 1k - 10k tests are not uncommon in larger projects.

 - Domain Layer
     - Can easily be unit tested